Tuesday 4 December 2018

 https://ec.europa.eu/transport/themes/social/women-transport-eu-platform-change_en for more information about the Platform, as well as good practice.

-For further information please contact Nathalie Amirault, Head of the UIC Talent & Expertise Development Unit: amirault@uic.org
+For further information please contact Nathalie Amirault, Head of the UIC Talent & Expertise Development Unit: amirault at uic.org

-Or Bernard Penners, Head of the UIC Safety Unit: penners@uic.org
+Or Bernard Penners, Head of the UIC Safety Unit: penners at uic.org

 www.railtalent.org